 How Much Does Window Installation Cost In Burlington?

-The cost of window installation or replacement will be influenced by several factors, including the materials you choose, how difficult your windows are to access or install, and the number and size of the windows.
-On average, Burlington homeowners will spend around $270 per window*.
+The cost of window installation or replacement is influenced by a number of factors, including the materials you choose, how difficult your windows are to access or install, and the number and size of the windows.
+On average, homeowners in Burlington spend roughly $270 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows